Formed June 1978, in Blacksburg, VA.

 such as the Walnut Valley Festival (Kansas) and the Pacific Rim International Music Festival in Los Angeles,

 California.
-They wrote and performed the theme song for the PRI radio
+They wrote and performed the original theme song for the PRI radio

 show World Cafe.
 On stage, they typically dance the tango with their